-- Share lesson goals with students each day and check on progress towards those goals at the end of the lesson. - Provide a daily agenda to students. - Plan lessons with student performance and enduring understandings as objectives. - Identify essential questions students should be able to answer at the end of the lesson or unit when appropriate. - Identify key vocabulary and repeat that vocabulary often during a lesson. - Provide students with regular opportunities to engage actively in instruction. - Check for understanding frequently. - Incorporate opportunities for student movement into lessons. - Incorporate wait time into lessons. - Preview new concepts.
+• Share lesson goals with students each day and check on progress towards those goals at the end of the lesson.

+- Provide a daily agenda to students.

+- Identify key vocabulary and repeat that vocabulary often during a lesson.

+- Provide students with regular opportunities to engage actively in instruction.

+- Check for understanding frequently.

+- Incorporate opportunities for student movement into lessons.

+- Incorporate "Wait time" into lessons.

+- Preview new concepts.